biratrai/100-days-of-code/log.md

 **Today's Progress**: Started learning Android Architecture components.

 **Thoughts:** Lot of good stuff is there in Android Architecture components.
 Did code lab for Room.
+Cleaned old code base for popular movies.

+### Day 55: Feb 12, 2018

+**Today's Progress**: Followed with Android Architecture components.

+**Thoughts:** Started to do coding with Room.
+It's an ORM.
+Tried to use Room to store popular movie api data for offline usage.